My equipment in 2022 — What has changed?

 In 2022, I switched from the Mavic Air 2 to the DJI Mini 3 Pro.
 The main reason: the weight.
 The Mini 3 Pro weighs under 249 grams, which puts it in the "registration-free" category in many countries.
 This saves on paperwork and allows flights in places where heavier drones are prohibited.

-I've now switched to the DJI Mini 5 Pro.
-The sensor is significantly better, the dynamic range is greater, and the all-around obstacle avoidance gives me more confidence during difficult flight maneuvers.
-The image quality of the Mini 5 Pro comes surprisingly close to that of the larger Mavic models—at a fraction of the weight.
+I am now at the DJI Mini 5 Pro It's arrived.
+The sensor is significantly better, the dynamic range is greater, and the obstacle detection on all sides gives me more confidence during difficult flight maneuvers.
+The image quality of the DJI Mini 5 Pro It comes surprisingly close to the larger Mavic models — at a fraction of the weight.

 Drone footage that shaped my career